-Tandoori Momos at Indian-Nepali Kitchen
+The Tandoori Momo Stars at Indian-Nepali Kitchen

 And guess what...they have momos.
 Tandoori momos.

-Okay, back to the momos.
 Dumplings that win the "best name" award, momos are found in Nepal, Tibet, Bhutan, and parts of India.
 They are made from wheat dough, stuffed, and the traditional ones are steamed and served with a curry dipping sauce.

 Here are Indian-Nepali Kitchen's perfectly steamed chicken momos, 10 for $12.99: